Kathryn Briggs

 And so when they come back, I think there's a bond.

-When you talked to the the people in unit, there was this discussion about there was some bad blood recently between the two of them.
+When you talk to the people in unit, there was this discussion about there was some bad blood recently between the two of them.

 The military supervisors add that despite his stellar reputation, John Valdez had also been acting strangely out of character the previous week.